BYLAWS

 The Secretary shall take notes at general body meetings and Executive Committee meetings.
 The Secretary shall maintain the organization’s calendar and update the website.

-The Treasurer is responsible for establishing a Local bank account, and for the proper accounting of funds collected and disbursed, including providing regular (no greater than every three months) updates on fund balances and expenditures to the membership.
-At the request of both Co-Chairs, the Treasurer must deliver a full report on Local finances within two weeks of notification.
+The Treasurer is responsible for establishing a Chapter bank account, and for the proper accounting of funds collected and disbursed, including providing regular (no greater than every three months) updates on fund balances and expenditures to the membership.
+At the request of both Co-Chairs, the Treasurer must deliver a full report on Chapter finances within two weeks of notification.

-The social media coordinator is responsible for maintaining an active social media presence for the Local in pursuance to its stated objectives.
+The Social Media Coordinator is responsible for maintaining an active social media presence for the Chapter in pursuance to its stated objectives.

 Section C — Ad Hoc Leadership Roles